daso20/games-history-database/README.md

 python app
 ```

-The different menus can be accessed by entered an integer assigned to them.
+The different menus can be accessed by entering an integer assigned to them.
 For example, in the 'main' menu, the following options are shown:
 ```
 1. Change to 'players' menu
 2. Change to 'games' menu